ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
      * Main worker run loop.
-Repeatedly gets tasks from queue and
-     * executes them, while coping with a number of issues:
+Repeatedly gets tasks from queue and executes them, while coping with a number of issues:
      *
-     * 1. We may start out with an initial task, in which case we
-     * don't need to get the first one.
-Otherwise, as long as pool is
+     * 1. We may start out with an initial task, in which case we don't need to get the first one.
+Otherwise,
-     * running, we get tasks from getTask.
-If it returns null then the
-     * worker exits due to changed pool state or configuration
+     * as long as pool is running, we get tasks from getTask.
+If it returns null then the worker exits due to
-     * parameters.
-Other exits result from exception throws in
+     * changed pool state or configuration parameters.
+Other exits result from exception throws in external code,
-     * external code, in which case completedAbruptly holds, which
-     * usually leads processWorkerExit to replace this thread.
+     * in which case completedAbruptly holds, which usually leads processWorkerExit to replace this thread.
      *
-     * 2. Before running any task, the lock is acquired to prevent
-     * other pool interrupts while the task is executing, and then we
+     * 2. Before running any task, the lock is acquired to prevent other pool interrupts while the task is executing,
-     * ensure that unless pool is stopping, this thread does not have
-     * its interrupt set.
+     * and then we ensure that unless pool is stopping, this thread does not have its interrupt set.
      *
-     * 3. Each task run is preceded by a call to beforeExecute, which
-     * might throw an exception, in which case we cause thread to die
+     * 3. Each task run is preceded by a call to beforeExecute, which might throw an exception, in which case
-     * (breaking loop with completedAbruptly true) without processing
+     * we cause thread to die (breaking loop with completedAbruptly true) without processing the task.
-     * the task.
      *
-     * 4. Assuming beforeExecute completes normally, we run the task,
-     * gathering any of its thrown exceptions to send to afterExecute.
+     * 4. Assuming beforeExecute completes normally, we run the task, gathering any of its thrown exceptions
-     * We separately handle RuntimeException, Error (both of which the
+     * to send to afterExecute.
+We separately handle RuntimeException, Error (both of which the specs guarantee
-     * specs guarantee that we trap) and arbitrary Throwables.
-     * Because we cannot rethrow Throwables within Runnable.run, we
+     * that we trap) and arbitrary Throwables.
+Because we cannot rethrow Throwables within Runnable.run, we
-     * wrap them within Errors on the way out (to the thread's
+     * wrap them within Errors on the way out (to the thread's UncaughtExceptionHandler).
-     * UncaughtExceptionHandler).
 Any thrown exception also
      * conservatively causes thread to die.
      *
-     * 5. After task.run completes, we call afterExecute, which may
-     * also throw an exception, which will also cause thread to
+     * 5. After task.run completes, we call afterExecute, which may also throw an exception, which will also
-     * die.
-According to JLS Sec 14.20, this exception is the one that
+     * cause thread to die.
+According to JLS Sec 14.20, this exception is the one that will be in effect
-     * will be in effect even if task.run throws.
+     * even if task.run throws.
      *
-     * The net effect of the exception mechanics is that afterExecute
-     * and the thread's UncaughtExceptionHandler have as accurate
+     * The net effect of the exception mechanics is that afterExecute and the thread's UncaughtExceptionHandler
-     * information as we can provide about any problems encountered by
+     * have as accurate information as we can provide about any problems encountered by user code.
-     * user code.
-     *
-     * @param w the worker
      */
     final void runWorker(Worker w) {
         Thread wt = Thread.currentThread();